 If you do need to go into debt to cover your wedding expenses, instead of charging it on your credit card at sky-high interest rates, use a line of credit at a more reasonable interest rate instead.
 Just remember to make a plan to repay the debt within a reasonable amount of time (avoid making interest-only payments).

 Two of the most costly wedding expenses for the bride and groom are the wedding venue and of course who can forget the dress.
 You can expect to spend an average of $9,225 on your wedding venue, while wedding dresses cost an average of $1,847, according to WeddingBells.ca.

 Consider having your wedding during an off-peak time.
 Everyone wants to have their wedding in the spring.
 By moving your wedding to a less busy time, you can save big.
 When looking for wedding venues, it pays to shop around.
 Ask your family and friends for recommendations.
 Look at the expense of at least five wedding venues before deciding on one.

 Don’t be afraid to ask for a discount.
-“Is this the best rate you can offer me?,” should be a common phrase.
+“Is this the best rate you can offer me?” should be a common phrase.
 When it comes to your wedding dress, consider renting instead of owning.
-Most brides only wear their wedding gown once.
+Most brides only wear their wedding gowns once.
 Why keep your wedding dress in your closet when you don’t need to?
 Bank the savings instead!